jennyknuth/triptracker-angular/README.md

 #Trip Tracker Online

-A prototype web application for [Boulder Valley School District's Trip Tracker program] (http://www.bvsd.org/transportation/toschool/tracker/Pages/default.aspx) designed to reward kids taking alternative transportation to school.
+A prototype web application for [Boulder Valley School District's Trip Tracker program] (http://www.bvsd.org/transportation/toschool/tracker/Pages/default.aspx) designed to reward kids who use alternative transportation to get to school.

 [Trip Tracker Online] (https://triptrackeronline.firebaseapp.com/) aims to provide a fun and engaging way for students to record their trips and chart their progress online.
 It uses strategic color coding and data-driven graphics.
 See a live demo here: [https://triptrackeronline.firebaseapp.com/](https://triptrackeronline.firebaseapp.com/).
 (Please be patient when loading…due to free hosting the database must first "wake up".)